dima-iholkin/PourOverPotato/README.md

-# PourOverPotato
+# PourOverPotato app

-Do you brew pour overs?
-How do you organize your records?
+How do you keep notes on your pour over brews?

-This app is a way to organize your pour over recipes.
+This app makes it easy to organize your records.

-I use this app to brew my coffees every day.
-I'm going to maintain and improve this app.
+I'm using this app every day and actively improving and maintaining it.

 [Open the app](https://dima-iholkin.github.io/PourOverPotato/)